ricardoschmidt/navomi/README.md

-* __index.html__ contains the definitions of all forms and data presentation to the user, using Angular to control the content and calls to the Python script __analysis.py__ that actually communicates with the Google natural language API.
+* __index.html__ contains the definitions of all forms and data presentation to the user, using Angular to control the content and calls to the Python script __analysis.py__ that actually communicates with the Google's natural language API.

 * __landing.py__ is the landing (initial) page, that calls the above __index.html__.